TeamGloomy/TeamGloomy.github.io/pages/mydoc/Toolboards/SHT36-FD/fly_rrf_36_general.md

 ### CAN Termination

 If using a single toolboard, make sure the CAN jumper is installed, as indicated on the pinout.
 If using multiple toolboards, only the last toolboard should have a CAN jumper installed.

+### PT1000 Support

+The hotend temperature sensor input support PT1000.
+When using one, make sure the PT1000 jumper is installed.
+Make sure it is removed when using a standard thermistor.

+Also make sure you define the resistor value as R1000 in your M308 command.

 ### Initial Firmware Installation